Clipping Adam

 Clipping Adam is a 2004 American drama film written and directed by Michael Picchiottino and starring Chris Eigeman, Louise Fletcher, Robert Pine, Bryan Burke, Ryan Willis, Kevin Sorbo and Evan Peters.

+Plot

+A coming of age drama about Adam Sheppard, a 15-year-old teenager in Southern California dealing with the grief of a car crash that killed his sister and mother.